Casa Mata Plan Revolution: Resistance of Santa Anna and Battle of Almolonga

-On January 5, 1823, independence leaders Vicente Guerrero and Nicolas Bravo defected from the imperialist army and marched to Chilapa to join the republican insurrection.
+On January 5, 1823, independence leaders Vicente Guerrero and Nicolás Bravo defected from the imperialist army and marched to Chilapa to join the republican insurrection.
 Their forces, however, suffered a catastrophic defeat at the Battle of Almolonga, weakening the rebellion.
 By this stage, the imperial government had largely contained the uprising: Guadalupe Victoria remained blockaded at Puente del Rey, and Antonio López de Santa Anna was still confined to Veracruz.

 Amid the stalemate, imperial opposition factions began negotiating with dissident military leaders.
 Captain General José Antonio Echevarri, initially dispatched to quash the Veracruz rebellion, ultimately defected to the rebels.
 On February 1, 1823, a coalition of military chiefs convened to proclaim the Plan of Casa Mata, a manifesto demanding the restoration of Congress while pledging loyalty to Emperor Agustín I and the preservation of the monarchy.

 The plan gained rapid momentum.
 Puebla endorsed it on February 14, followed by San Luis Potosí and Guadalajara.
 By March 1823, most provinces had sworn allegiance to the Plan of Casa Mata, isolating Iturbide's regime and precipitating its collapse.